Current Employer: House of Commons

 2. My second would be winning the NUS award for the most improved Students’ Union in the country for the environmental changes the team and I implemented.
 I think it was still a bit niche being 'green' back then, but it’s something I continue to care about and I’m pleased we made some real changes.

-Some of my best friends are people with whom I went to Plymouth University.
+Some of my best friends are people with whom I went to University of Plymouth.
 I can’t believe it’s a decade this year since I met some of them for the first time.
 It doesn’t matter how much time passes by or how infrequently you see them, your best friends from university stay with you forever.

 I have also stayed in touch with some of the staff – from the Students’ Union and from the University.
 As President, you get a seat on the University Board of Governors.
 The then chairman, Nick Buckland, ended up being somewhat of a mentor / sounding board for me at various points in my career and we still keep in touch today.

-Yes!
-Not only is Plymouth University a great university but it’s in a beautiful part of the country in a city that welcomes students.
-There are not many places where you’ll get a great education during the day and still have time to get to an awesome beach before sunset.
+Yes.
+Not only is University of Plymouth a great university but it’s in a beautiful part of the country in a city that welcomes students.
+There are not many places where you’ll get a great education during the day and still have time to get to a beach before sunset.

 Inspired by this story?